koderunnerspublic/Machine-Learning-MOOC/1_Introduction_to_Machine_Learning/2_types_of_machine_learning.md

-# Types of Machine Learning
+# Chapter 2: Types of Machine Learning
 >Machine Learning is a field of Mathematics and Computer Science, that gives Machines or Computers the ability to learn. - Wikipedia

 Now, that was an obvious definition, but what does it mean???
 In order to understand Machine Learning, let us consider a real-life example.
 Let us imagine that we have the temperature data for 7 days and we wish to predict what would the temperature would be like on the eighth day.
 Let us first consider the following imaginary data: